Family Literacy Vital to a Child's Success in Life

 Our program is designed to give you the skills necessary to support children's emerging language and literacy development; strengthen school-age students' language and literacy skills; enhance parents' knowledge and skills regarding their roles and responsibilities as their children's first teachers; and encourage and support parental involvement in their children’s literacy development and education.

 Family Literacy at Penn State

-Our program's online curriculum was created in partnership between the Goodling Institute for Research in Family Literacy and the National Center for Family Literacy.
+Our program's online curriculum was created in partnership between the Goodling Institute for Research in Family Literacy and the National Center for Families Learning.
 These national organizations promote the value of family literacy, support program improvement through research, and strive to help families make educational and economic progress through pioneering and continuously improving family literacy programs.
 The Goodling Institute is housed in the College of Education at Penn State.

 Act 48 Approved